Solutions

 Context

-Girls in low and middle income countries face disproportionate risks during adolescence that can hinder their transitions into adulthood.
+Girls in low- and middle-income countries face disproportionate risks during adolescence that can hinder their transitions into adulthood.
 These include high barriers to education and economic opportunity and high levels of teenage pregnancy, early marriage, and gender-based violence.
-This can increase the likelihood of early marriage and childbearing, and make girls more dependent on older men.
+This can make girls more dependent on older men, increasing their vulnerability to exploitation and violence.

 Harder to accumulate education and livelihood skills, this limits their ability to gain employment later in life, creating a cycle of economic and social disempowerment in adolescence that carries into adulthood.